 How much of your regular income goes out as fast as it comes in?

-“Your goal is to decrease your rate over time, even in the face of pay increases.
-Your diligence toward this issue will not only recession-proof your household, but it will also make retirement much easier. … Do the hard work now, and the stress that comes with a recession might never show up.”
+Your goal is to decrease your rate over time, even in the face of pay increases.
+Your diligence toward this issue will not only recession-proof your household, but it will also make retirement much easier. … Do the hard work now, and the stress that comes with a recession might never show up.

 3. Update your resume

-Always be ready to seek a new job.
+No job is recession-proof.
+Always be ready to seek new employment.